ome/omero-documentation/developers/Omero/Modules/Scripts.rst

 The iScript Service
 -------------------

-The Omero.blitz server provides a service call iScript that provides methods to upload, delete, query and runscripts.
+The OMERO.blitz server provides a service call iScript that provides methods to upload, delete, query and runscripts.
 To access these methods a session needs to be created and the script service started.
 However, you may find it more convenient to use the command line